What is ENCE?

 Why ENCE?

-• The capture, analysis and generation of useful evidence for academic management.
+- The ENCE survey allows: The capture, analysis and generation of evidence useful for academic management.

-• The exchange of good practices.
+- The exchange of good practices.

-• Inter-institutional collaboration.
+- Inter-institutional collaboration.

-• Dissemination of public information about the experience of undergraduate students and learning outcomes.
+- Dissemination of public information about the experience of undergraduate students and learning outcomes.

 The ENCE survey offers an overview of the diversity of the students of the institutions that participate in this initiative and how they experience their passage through higher education.